Otellu/js-codespaces-tiny/README.md

-# ⚡ MERN Mini-Assessment: Reddit-Style Upvote
+# ⚡ MERN Mini: Reddit-Style Upvote

 Build a tiny Reddit-like feed with an upvote button that persists to MongoDB.

-This is a tiny feature, that you will be implementing across the full stack (frontend, backend, db schema).
+This is a tiny feature implemented across the full stack (frontend, backend, db schema).

 ## Desired outcomes
 - Add a button next to a post's upvote number to let the user upvote that post.
 You have full freedom over style